jjacobson01/Project-1/README.txt

      ./shell
      /bin/kill -s KILL NNN      (Where NNN is the the parent's PID.)

+         Yes the child shell can kill the parent shell if parent PID is provided as the PID is unique to each shell.

   10. What happens to background processes when you exit from the shell?
       Do they continue to run?
 Can you see them with the 'ps' command?